Kushinagar district

-Kushinagar is a district of the state of Uttar Pradesh in India situated in the easternmost part of the state.
+Kushinagar district is a district of the state of Uttar Pradesh in India situated in the easternmost part of the state.
 It has the administrative headquarters at Ravindra Nagar Dhoos.
 The district is named such after the town Kushinagar, a Buddhist pilgrimage site where Gautama Buddha attained parinirvana in the 5th century BCE.
 Since the independence of India, Kushinagar district was a part of Deoria District and came into existence on 13 May 1994 as a separate district division.
 It was earlier known as Padrauna and thereafter was renamed Kushinagar on 19 June 1997.

 Location

 Kushinagar District is bounded on the northeast by West Champaran and Gopalganj districts of Bihar, on the south by Deoria District and on the west by Gorakhpur and Maharajganj districts.
 It is part of Gorakhpur Division.

 Economy

 In 2006 the Ministry of Panchayati Raj named Kushinagar one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).